 You can find a short video explaining the basics of Alzheimer’s Disease by scrolling to the bottom of this page.
 It explains terms such as “plaques” and “tangles” and tau protein and amyloid beta.
 Just 4:20 minutes long, this video has excellent imagery and I highly recommend it.

-More information about Dr. Dale Bredesen and the Bredesen Protocol can be found at mpi-cognition.com .
+More information about Dr. Dale Bredesen and the Bredesen Protocol can be found at drbredesen.com .

-Dr. Bredesen’s book “The End of Alzheimer’s” will be released August 22nd.
-(LINK to Amazon – just so it is easy to see about the book, I have no financial tie to Amazon and the book will be available via other outlets as well.)
+Dr. Bredesen’s book “The End of Alzheimer’s” was released August 22nd.
+(LINK to Amazon – just so it is easy to see about the book, I have no financial ties to Amazon and the book is available via other outlets as well.)

-For information about appointments or the Head Strong* Program at my office, see HERE
+For information about appointments or the Brain Health Program at my office, see HERE

 The global burden of dementia is staggering, and unfortunately on the rise.
 Of the 318 million Americans currently living, 45 million will develop Alzheimer’s disease.
 There are 75 million Americans with ApoE4, the most important genetic risk factor for Alzheimer’s disease.
 It is expected that by 2050, there will be over 160,000,000 patients with Alzheimer’s disease globally.
 For women, Alzheimer’s is more common than breast cancer, as women make up over 65% of the patients and 60% of the caregivers.
 How can we improve this dire situation?
 Dr. Dale Bredesen has spent over 30 years researching the treatment and prevention of Alzheimer’s disease, and has recently published the first paper on the Reversal Of Cognitive Decline in patients with early Alzheimer’s disease and its precursors, MCI and SCI.

 Below is a longer version.
 It does get complex, but is fascinating if you can put up with all the jargon:

 Please call if you would like to come in to discuss any health concerns or questions with me.